-Scientists have understood for decades that large, intact, connected landscapes protected from human development and habitat degradation are essential for maintaining viable wildlife populations.83 Larger areas tend to include a broader diversity of habitats and habitat characteristics and can accommodate more species than smaller areas84 and better provide for wide-ranging species with extensive home ranges such as large carnivores and ungulates that move between seasonal habitats.
-The optimal size of a given protected area depends on the habitat requirements over their life cycle that can depend on both a diversity of habitat types and patch size.85 The composition and distribution of species in an area can also change over time due to periodic disturbance, such as wildfire, and ecological successional stage.
-Larger areas offer greater representation of habitat diversity, characteristics and patch size, and are therefore more resilient to disturbances and stressors and supportive of the species that depend on them.86
+Scientists have understood for decades that large, intact, connected landscapes protected from human development and habitat degradation are essential for maintaining viable wildlife populations.
+Larger areas tend to include a broader diversity of habitats and habitat characteristics and can accommodate more species than smaller areas and better provide for wide-ranging species with extensive home ranges such as large carnivores and ungulates that move between seasonal habitats.
+The optimal size of a given protected area depends on the habitat needs of the species that occur there, whether residents or migrants.
+Different species have varied habitat requirements over their life cycle that can depend on both a diversity of habitat types and patch size.
+The composition and distribution of species in an area can also change over time due to periodic disturbance, such as wildfire, and ecological successional stage.
+Larger areas offer greater representation of habitat